alexgarabt/sort-algorithms/README.md

     * Time to sort the algorithm.
 	* Operations need to sort (Comparations &  Assigments).
 	* Size of the array.

+## Considerations about the data:
+We have used array filled with random numbers between 0-100000.
+(See)

 ## How data was obtained & analyzed: (data/filered-data.xlsx)
     1- Measure the data using the program developed -> data/raw-measures.csv